 The contraceptive diaphragm is a small, dome-shaped cup made of rubber or silicone that covers the cervix (neck of the womb) to protect against pregnancy.
 To be effective, it has to be covered with a spermicide (jelly that kills sperm) so that it prevents sperm from entering in the uterus by blocking and/or killing it.

-When used correctly, the diaphragm offers a 90-95% protection against pregnancy, but it won't protect you fully against sexually transmitted infections (STIs).
+When used correctly, the diaphragm offers a 90-95% protection against pregnancy, but it won't fully protect you against sexually transmitted diseases (STDs).

-To obtain a diaphragm, you will need to visit a doctor so that he can issue a prescription and show you how to use it (correct insertion, use of spermicide) as well as help you find the correct size.
+To obtain a diaphragm, you will need to visit a doctor, who can issue a prescription and show you how to use it (correct insertion, use of the spermicide).
+Your doctor will also establish the correct size.

 Remember to use spermicide each time you insert the contraceptive diaphragm.
 If you are having sex more than three hours after you've inserted it, you need to use more spermicide as well.